wuyaheng/JS-Quiz-App/README.md

 ![Untitled_ Jun 21, 2020 11_24 AM](https://user-images.githubusercontent.com/52837649/85228701-f8ec2e80-b3b2-11ea-99be-4981f3227356.gif)

 ## Description
-Quiz App is a small application that allows users to do four multiple choice questions which saves their result in the local storage of the user's browser.
+Quiz App is an application that allows users to do four multiple choice questions which saves their result in the local storage of the user's browser.

 ## Table of Contents